Most published literature describes gastroparesis as delayed gastric emptying without a mechanical obstruction.

 Dietary changes are tailored to each patient and may include:

-For children with severe nausea, vomiting and significant weight loss, placement of a nasogastric, nasojejunal or gastrostomy tube may become necessary to ensure adequate hydration and adequate daily caloric intake.
+For children with severe nausea, vomiting and significant weight loss, placement of a nasogastric, nasojejunal or gastrostomy or jejunal tube may become necessary to ensure adequate hydration and adequate daily caloric intake.

 Rarely, patients with severe nausea, vomiting and weight loss may be unable to tolerate nutrients in gastric and small bowel feedings.
 These patients require central intravenous hyperalimentation.